cancerit/alleleCount/README.md

 ### Perl version

-The perl version has additional options for alternative typs of input/output.
+The perl version has additional options for alternative types of input/output.

 ```
 alleleCounter.pl --help